THE CORE OF OUR MISSION

 ST. CHRISTOPHER’S INN

-St. Christopher’s Inn, founded by Servant of God Father Paul of Graymoor, is the oldest continuously open shelter in the New York metropolitan area and a temporary home to about 1,000 men each year.
-Since 1909, the Inn has served thousands of men 18 years and older, many of whom are homeless.
-Most suffer from drug addiction and/or alcohol abuse.
+St. Christopher’s Inn, founded by Servant of God Father Paul of Graymoor, is the oldest continuously open residential shelter in the New York metropolitan area and a temporary home to about 1,000 men each year.
+Since 1909, the Inn has served tens of thousands of men, most suffering from drug addiction and/or alcohol abuse.

 DO NOT FEAR TO HOPE